Custody Detention Officer

 Once we receive your completed form, we will check it against our standard recruitment criteria – e.g. convictions and nationality.
 If you are eligible to work for Lancashire Constabulary, your application will move on to the next stage.

 At this stage, you will be invited to attend an interview.
-This could be face to face or online via Skype.
 If your application passes the initial stages we will contact you to arrange an interview.
 The interview questions will be based around the same criteria as detailed on the candidate specification and will seek to find out how you would perform in the job in question.
 We would also suggest visiting another section of our website for information on our values and force priorities.

 If you are successful at interview, we will send you a conditional offer of employment together with details of the next steps.
 This offer will be subject to security, health and reference checks.